London Southend Airport: 2012–2019: London Olympics and expansion of passenger flights

-On 14 November 2019 Loganair announced that the Stornoway to Glasgow to Southend service would be withdrawn from 3 January 2020.
+In November 2019, Loganair announced that the Stornoway to Glasgow to Southend service would be withdrawn from 3 January 2020.

-COVID-19 pandemic and consolidation since 2020
+2020–2021: COVID-19 pandemic and consolidation

-On 22 January 2020, Norwegian airline Widerøe announced it would move its Kristiansand route from Stansted to Southend at the start of the Summer 2020 season, however due to the COVID-19 pandemic this had been postponed until 26 October 2020.
-On 20 February 2020, it was announced Loganair would suspend its Aberdeen service and on 23 March, similarly the Carlisle service.
+In January 2020, Norwegian airline Widerøe announced it would move its Kristiansand route from Stansted to Southend at the start of the summer 2020 season, however due to the COVID-19 pandemic this was initially postponed until 26 October 2020 before being cancelled completely when the airline chose not to return to the airport and moved to Heathrow in March 2021.

+In February 2020, it was announced Loganair would suspend its Aberdeen service, and in March, similarly the Carlisle service.

 At the commencement of the COVID-19 UK lockdown, Wizz Air's revised schedule consolidated the Sibiu route at Luton Airport from when it re-started, cutting the route from Southend.
-In June 2020, Wizz Air cut Vilnius as a destination from Southend as well, leaving it with one route to Bucharest which had been suspended as well since.
+In June 2020, Wizz Air cut Vilnius as a destination from Southend as well, leaving it with one route to Bucharest which had also since been suspended.